 WWT Slimbridge Wetland Centre

-Standing tall in the most glorious of settings, Broadway Tower looks out across the breath-taking Cotswold scenery.
-Visitors can explore this unique, Capability Brown Folly Tower before hiking along the Cotswold Way, meeting the herd of red deer or just sitting back with a cup of tea, taking in the view.
+Standing tall in the most glorious of settings, Broadway Tower looks out across the breathtaking Cotswold scenery.
+Visitors can explore this unique folly tower before hiking along the Cotswold Way or just sitting back with a cup of tea, taking in the view.

 With 15,000 tree specimens from all over the world, Westonbirt Arboretum is regarded as one of the best arboretums in the country.
 There’s something for everyone here, whether you just want to wander around the grounds, explore the treetop walkway or take the children along the Gruffalo Spotters trail.
-Beautiful whatever the season, but particularly dramatic in autumn, as the leaves turn a kaleidoscope of reds and oranges.
+The arboretum is beautiful whatever the season but particularly dramatic in autumn, as the leaves turn a kaleidoscope of reds and oranges.

-Created and cultivated over the last 35 years by TRH The Prince of Wales, The Royal Gardens at Highgrove are a stunning example of sustainability, harmony with nature and a true love of all things horticulture.
+Created and cultivated over the last 35 years by the Prince of Wales, the Royal Gardens at Highgrove are a stunning example of sustainability, harmony with nature and a true love of all things horticulture.
 The gardens are open annually from April to October, and visitors can enjoy fascinating guided tours around the estate.